nekodjin/HasKalc/README.md

 the project into the current working directory.

-Users that have a POSIX-compatible shell handy can use the build script provided by running `./compile` from the root directory.
+Users that have a POSIX-compatible shell handy can use the build script provided by running `./compile` from the project's root directory.

 Windows users can compile the project by running
 `ghc src\main.hs src\*\*.hs -outputdir build\ -o target\apcsp-performance.exe`